 IP Transit services are based on BGP, and therefore anyone buying IP Transit is required to operate and administer their own AS and IP addresses.
 A prerequisite for this is good knowledge of BGP routing and hardware capable of running it.

-In contrast to services based on default routing, such as dedicated Internet access (DIA) and IP Connect, IP Transit affords larger networks greater routing flexibility and control via the levers BGP provides.
+In contrast to services based on default routing, such as IP Transit affords larger networks greater routing flexibility and control via the levers BGP provides.

 IP transit and IP peering are the two main interconnect relationships that are established between different Internet Service Providers (ISP) when securing full access to the Internet routing table.
 They form the foundation of all Internet access services.
 An ISP looking to provide global Internet connectivity to end-users can choose between building their own IP backbone network and peering with other ISPs, or simply just buying global IP Transit from someone that has an already established IP transit network.
 To achieve the best balance of cost and performance, most use a combination of the two.

 IP Transit is the exchange of Internet IP traffic where one party pays another for access to a network (and the networks connected to it), that is considered as having the highest intrinsic value (based on a combination of geographical and logical assets).
 This may, for example, involve access to all, or a larger part of the wider Internet, or a subset of larger/unique end-customers.
 Where one network has a higher value than the other network, so-called ‘upstream’ IP Transit is purchased by the network with the lowest intrinsic value.
 IP Transit is a wholesale service, available only to Autonomous System (AS) number owners running the Border Gateway Protocol (BGP).
-Non-AS owners can also get Internet connectivity by acquiring services such as Dedicated Internet Access, DIA, or IP Connect, without running BGP.
+Non-AS owners can also get Internet connectivity by acquiring services such as Dedicated Internet Access, DIA – also known as IP Connect within Arelion, without running BGP.
 The benefits for ISPs are, amongst other things, a reduced capital expenditure risk and lower yearly recurring costs.
-There is also less administrative overhead.
+There is also less administrative overhead and required technical resources.

 Peering, on the other hand, is the exchange of IP traffic between networks without the flow of payments (known as settlement-free peering), or for a fee that compensates for any differences in intrinsic network value (known as paid peering).
 Settlement-free peering agreements are based on two parties having networks of equal intrinsic value and where they are mutually dependent on each other.
 A peering interconnection requires that routers and other related equipment are installed at the connection points of the peering parties’ respective networks.